n1k0/casperjs-docs/modules/casper.rst

 .. versionadded:: 1.0

-Retrieves a list of boundaries for all DOM elements matching the provided `selector <selectors.html>`_.
+Retrieves a list of boundaries for all DOM elements matching the provided :doc:`selector <../selectors>`.

 It returns an array of objects with four keys: ``top``, ``left``, ``width`` and ``height`` (see `getElementBounds()`_).